Discover more from Quality Value Investing

 From an investment standpoint, there are just a few market timers in each event who got in with a lucky twist of fate or the rare intuitive sense of market conditions, profited, and got out.
 Those are the ones who dominate the financial news feeds and sponsored content, giving a false appearance of bullishness or bearishness in the market fad among the masses of well-intentioned investors.

 The sobering truth reminds us that money-making headliners represent a tiny percentage of active participants.
 Too many players in the fad lose money and, echoing the typical casino gambler, share only the rare winning bets.
-This is just another reminder that market fads make money for a lucky few at the zero-sum expense of the silent investor majority that loses out from the desperate hope to make a lifetime of capital gains in a single market cycle.
+This is just another reminder that market fads make money for a lucky few at the zero-sum expense of the silent investor majority that loses out from the desperate hope to create a lifetime of capital gains in a single market cycle.

 Because price is what you pay, and value is what you get.